Kaycee Nicole: Blogging, illness, and death

 finish!" and readers of her blog became devoted to the inspirational young girl.
 Readership of the blog became widespread, with millions of readers visiting the site in the two years it was active and many readers recommending the blog to their own social networks.
 Some sent cards, gifts, and well-wishes to Kaycee by mail; still others spoke to "Kaycee" on the phone, some, such as the administrator of her blog, many times.

 In April 2001, it was revealed that Kaycee's liver was failing.
 Concerned about losing a "friend" without ever having met her, Van der Woning insisted that Kaycee allow him to visit her; Kaycee told him that he was welcome to visit, but not until after she returned from a trip she would be taking to see the ocean.

 However, before Van der Woning could make his trip to see Kaycee, he received a call on May 15, 2001, from Kaycee's mother.
 Sobbing, Debbie informed him that Kaycee had died, unexpectedly, of an aneurysm the day before.
 News of Kaycee's death was immediately posted on her blog:

 Thank you for the love, the joy, the laughter and the tears.
 We shall love you always and forever.
 Kaycee Nicole passed away May 14, 2001, at the age of 19.

-Readers of the blog mourned Kaycee's death, many posting obituaries short and long on their own blogs, and news of her loss became widespread and much-discussed throughout the internet.
+Readers of the blog mourned Kaycee's death, many posting obituaries on their own blogs, and news of her loss became widespread and much-discussed throughout the internet.